XIII Century (series)

 XIII Century is a series of real-time tactics computer video games developed by Unicorn Studio and released in 2007.
-The series consists of the titles XIII Century: Death or Glory, its stand-alone expansion XIII Century: Blood of Europe, and a XIII Century: Gold release, which combines the two titles.
-The games are similar in interface and game play to those of the Total War series.
+The series consists of the titles XIII Century: Death or Glory, its stand-alone expansion XIII Century: Blood of Europe, and a XIII Century: Gold release, which combines these two titles.
+The games are similar in interface and gameplay to those of the Total War series.
 The games' single-player campaigns are a series of thematic battles.

+Aggregate review scores As of 1 June 2025.